 Worse, I was ahead of an extremely powerful wave: photography as something ubiquitous.
 With the rise of everything from a flood of new folks doing photography full-time to practically everyone “being” a photographer with just their cell phone, there was absolutely no way I could make the success out of it that I could have had I just stayed with book design first and photography second.
 Sure, I still did book design — I was early in the photography book genre — but photography as a career waned after a few years.

 So, Foreword has returned, and book design is again what I do first, with photography back to being a passion instead of a full-time job.
 I’m better for it, frankly; so, hopefully, will my readers, as we can again share my love book design — along with why I’ve returned to it full-time.

-Having a blog again also gives me a chance to review the products I use, talk about design, photography and how they’ve changed in the intervening years, and recommit myself to regular posting; something I’ve missed and hope others have, too.
+Having a blog again also gives me a chance to talk about design, book production, photography and how they’ve changed in the intervening years, and recommit myself to regular posting; something I’ve missed and hope others have, too.